Low-overhead fault-tolerant quantum computation by gauging logical operators: Spacetime code and spacetime fault-distance

 \begin{proof} Consider an arbitrary spacetime logical fault $F$.
 The space component of $F$, consisting of Pauli operators, can be cleaned into any single timestep $t_i \leq t \leq t_o$ via multiplication with spacetime stabilizers that involve like Pauli operator faults at time steps $t, t+1$ together with appropriate measurement faults.
 In particular, we can clean the space component of the logical fault to time step $t_i$.
 In the cleaned spacetime logical fault all measurement errors must occur in the time steps $t_i\leq t \leq t_o$ as measurement errors outside this time window must propagate to the initial or final time boundary, which has no measurement errors by assumption.
 The measurement faults form strings that propagate through time from $t_i\pm \frac{1}{2}$ to $t_o\pm \frac{1}{2}$.
 These strings must end either at time step $t_o-\frac{1}{2}$ on an $A_v$ measurement fault, or at $t_o+\frac{1}{2}$ on a $Z_e$ measurement fault.
 The strings ending on $A_v$ measurement faults are timelike logical faults.
 The strings ending on a $Z_e$ measurement fault can all be assumed to originate from a corresponding $\ket{0}_e$ initialization fault at time step $t_i - \frac{1}{2}$ by multiplying with spacetime stabilizers that introduce pairs of $\ket{0}_e$ and $X_e$ faults.
 After this equivalence, the strings ending on $Z_e$ measurement faults are also timelike logical faults.
 Hence, up to spacetime stabilizer equivalence the original logical can be deformed into a product of timelike logical faults and a residual spacelike fault which must also be a logical fault due to linearity. \end{proof}

-\begin{lemma}[Spacetime fault-distance] The spacetime fault-distance of the fault-tolerant gauging measurement procedure is $d$.
-Here we are assuming that a sufficiently expanding graph, satisfying $h(G)\geq 1$, and a sufficient number of rounds of repeated measurements, satisfying $(t_o-t_i)\geq d$, are used in the procedure. \end{lemma}
+\begin{theorem}[Spacetime fault-distance] The spacetime fault-distance of the fault-tolerant gauging measurement procedure is $d$.
+Here we are assuming that a sufficiently expanding graph, satisfying $h(G)\geq 1$, and a sufficient number of rounds of repeated measurements, satisfying $(t_o-t_i)\geq d$, are used in the procedure. \end{theorem}

 \begin{proof} First, consider a spacetime logical fault that is not equivalent to a spacelike logical fault.
 Such logical faults must have support on all time steps $t_i<t<t_o$ and hence their distance is lower bounded by $d$, assuming $(t_o-t_i)\geq d$.
 Now consider a spacetime logical fault that is equivalent to a spacelike logical fault.
 Following the proof of Lemma~\ref{lem:spacetimedecoupling}, such a fault can be deformed into a spacelike logical fault at time step $t_i$ via multiplication with spacetime stabilizers that involve like Pauli operators at time steps $t,t+1$, and spacetime stabilizers at time step $t_i$ that introduce $\ket{0}_e$ initialization faults along with an $X_e$ Pauli faults.
-Following Lemma~\ref{lem:spacedistance}, the space distance of the resulting spacelike logical is lower bounded by $d$ assuming the Cheeger constant of $G$ satisfies $h(G)\geq 1$.
+Following Lemma~2 in the main text, the space distance of the resulting spacelike logical is lower bounded by $d$ assuming the Cheeger constant of $G$ satisfies $h(G)\geq 1$.
 Undoing the spacetime stabilizer equivalence that cleaned the spacetime logical into a spacelike logical cannot reduce the distance, since the combined weight of Pauli and initialization faults cannot be reduced below that of the spacelike logical by the spacetime stabilizers that were used in the cleaning process.
 This is because each such stabilizer preserves the parity of the space and initialization faults along the timeline ata fixed position. \end{proof}